percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 Percona XtraBackup 8.0.27-19 adds support for the Key Management Interoperability Protocol (KMIP) which enables the communication between the key management system and encrypted database server.
-This feature is *tech preview* quality.

 Percona XtraBackup 8.0.28-21 adds support for the Amazon Key Management Service (AWS KMS).
 AWS KMS is cloud-based encryption and key management service.
 The keys and functionality can be used for other AWS services or your applications that use AWS.
 No configuration is required to back up a server with AWS KMS-enabled encryption.
-This feature is *tech preview* quality.

 ## Use `keyring_file` plugin